stoyankanev/gcp-intro-dm-demo/README.md

 This file basically imports the Python configuration files and provides the arguments for various parameters needed in those Python configuration files.

-### Deployment
+## Deployment

 The GCP Deployment Manager expects to find a ```GenerateConfig(context)``` function that it uses to create the infrastructure based on the IaC.
 The file [deployment.py](dm/deployment.py) file provides this function.
 The nice thing about using Python instead of JSON/YAML (compared to AWS/CloudFormation and Azure/ARM) is that you can use a real Turing complete programming language - and you can create the solution any way you like.
-I was figuring a bit how to create this solution and I finally decided to create this kind of stucture: vpc.py creates the network infrastructure resources and vm.py the VM infrastructure resources and deployment.py uses vpc.py and vm.py and creates the final deployment manager configuration.
-If you look at the deployment.py you can see that it calls vpc.py and vm.py modules and adds the infra from those modules to the resources list.
+I considered various ways how to create this IaC solution and I finally decided to create this kind of stucture: vpc.py creates the network infrastructure resources and vm.py the VM infrastructure resources and deployment.py uses vpc.py and vm.py and creates the final deployment manager configuration.
+If you look at the deployment.py you can see that it calls vpc.py and vm.py modules and adds the infra definitions from those modules to the resources list.
 Finally this function returns a JSON structure with ```resources``` key.

-So, GCP Deployment Manager expects the ```GenerateConfig(context)``` function return a list which comprises all resources for the infrastructure.
+So, GCP Deployment Manager expects the ```GenerateConfig(context)``` function to return a list which comprises all resources for the infrastructure.
 We'll see an example later on how to debug this list.

-### VPC
+## VPC

-The [vpc.py](dm/vpc.py) module creates the [vpc](https://cloud.google.com/vpc/) (virtual private cloud), subnet and the firewall rule to allow ssh traffic to this VPC.
+The [vpc.py](dm/vpc.py) module creates the [vpc](https://cloud.google.com/vpc/) (virtual private cloud), the subnet and the firewall rule to allow ssh traffic to this VPC.
 We set auto-create-subnetworks to false since we want to create the subnet using IaC in this demonstration.

 Note that in GCP VPC is a global entity and you don't assign an address space ([cidr](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)) to it as in AWS and Azure.
 You assign the address space to subnet.
-You also need to provide the infra project id which is used to host subnet and firewall rule (and later compute instance).

-Finally there is a [firewall rule](https://cloud.google.com/vpc/docs/firewalls) definition which opens port 22 for ssh connections.
+The [firewall rule](https://cloud.google.com/vpc/docs/firewalls) definition opens port 22 for ssh connections.
 NOTE: We do not restrict any source addresses - in real world system you should restrict the source ip addresses, of course.
 But don't worry - there is just one VM and we protect the VM with ssh keys (see VM chapter later).

 So, the [vpc.py](dm/vpc.py) module creates resources: [network](https://cloud.google.com/compute/docs/reference/rest/v1/networks) (vpc), [subnet](https://cloud.google.com/compute/docs/reference/rest/v1/subnetworks) and [firewall](https://cloud.google.com/compute/docs/reference/rest/v1/firewalls).
 You can check all [Supported resource types](https://cloud.google.com/deployment-manager/docs/configuration/supported-resource-types) in Google documentation.
 E.g. the [network](https://cloud.google.com/compute/docs/reference/rest/v1/networks) documentation provides all parameters that you need to populate for that resource.
-So, basically I used the [Supported resource types](https://cloud.google.com/deployment-manager/docs/configuration/supported-resource-types) to check what parameters I need and created the JSON structure in the related Python function.
+So, basically I used the [Supported resource types](https://cloud.google.com/deployment-manager/docs/configuration/supported-resource-types) to check what parameters I need and created the JSON structure in the related Python function (more about debugging the JSON structure later).

 The Deployment Manager Python solution provides a nice way to refer to previously created resources, example in subnet which refers to vpc (network):